- Search The Registry

 Besides rape and assault convictions in connection with the incident, the five also were convicted on charges including assault, robbery, and sex abuse, plus rioting stemming from allegations they attacked and harassed other people in the park that night.
 Four of the five youngsters confessed on videotape.
 A detective testified at trial that the fifth made incriminating admissions to him but never on videotape.

 Here is a register of convictions and time served by the five defendants in the Central Park jogger case:

 Antron McCray: Arrested at age 14, convicted as a juvenile of first-degree rape and robbery, released in 1996 after serving six years, he is now 28.

-Kharey Wise, arrested at age 16, convicted as an adult of first-degree sexual abuse, first-degree assault, and first-degree riot, released Aug.
-12, 2002, after serving 11 1/2 years, at that time he was 30.
+Kharey Wise, arrested at age 16, convicted as an adult of first-degree sexual abuse, first-degree assault, and first-degree riot, was released on Aug.
+12, 2002, after serving 11 1/2 years; at that time, he was 30.